-- An icon will be displayed on the left of screen when the preamplifier is On. - The preamplifier will be disabled automatically when the input attenuation is set higher than 30 dB.
+An icon 😰 will be displayed on the left of screen when the preamplifier is On.

 2.1.3.10 Correction

 Corrects the amplitude in order to compensate for the gain or loss from peripheral equipment such as Antenna, Cable, and so on.
 When using this function, you can view the correction parameters through a table and save or load the correction factors during editing.
 When Correction is On, both the trace and related measurement results will be corrected, and an icon is shown on the left of screen.